How To Make Vape Juice: A Step-By-Step Guide

 8. Steep your vape juice

-Step 1: gather the equipment needed for DIY vape juice
+Step 1: Gather the equipment needed for DIY vape juice

 If you’re confident you have everything you need, skip this next part and go straight to the step-by-step instructions below.